 Sick and healed (2010) Albert Kramer

 Commissioned by the former borough of Charlois, artist Albert Kramer made a statue that was placed on the sidewalk in front of the Medisch Punt Charlois, a GP station.
-The work has the appropriate title Sick and healed, because "you go to the doctor sick and come out of it again," according to the artist on his website.
-The green figure is slightly crooked and does not feel well, the yellow figure has the chin slightly raised and feels good.
-At the client's request, the images were placed on an oval sofa, which thus serves as a base for the figures.
-The bank is a meeting place or an outside waiting area for patients of the Medical Point.
+The work has the appropriate title Sick and healed, because “you go to the doctor sick and come back healed,” says the artist on his website.
+The green figure is slightly bent and does not feel well, the yellow figure has the chin slightly up and feels good.
+At the request of the client, the statues were placed on an oval bench, which thus serves as a base for the figures.
+The bank is a meeting place or an outside waiting area for patients of the Medisch Punt.
 It acts as a landmark.

-Albert Kramer (Rotterdam, 1954) was originally a painter and draftsman, but in recent years he has been working a lot on assignments in public spaces, both in his hometown of Rotterdam and elsewhere in the Netherlands.
-The surroundings, history or use and function of a place can be a reason for his designs, which take the form of images, play objects and murals.
+Originally Albert Kramer (Rotterdam, 1954) is a painter and draftsman, but in recent years he has worked a lot on commissions in public space, both in his hometown of Rotterdam and elsewhere in the Netherlands.
+The surroundings, history or the use and function of a place can give rise to his designs, which take the form of statues, play objects and murals.
 They are cheerful, accessible and appealing.